Sangtu (topknot): History

 To create a sangtu, the hair on the crown of the head was shaved and the remaining hair combed up.
 This was to dissipate heat because without shaving, the heat became unbearable.
 There was discrimination between married people and unmarried people: thus even young children who got married were treated as adults with a topknot, and unmarried people, even if they were older, were treated with contempt.
 People unable to be married (due to a poor family background or a physical defect) whether or not they were old, used to receive negative comments.
 To avoid this, men sometimes wore topknots to make it appear they were married.

 "No matter how old one is, without a top-knot he is never considered a man, addressed with high endings, or treated with respect.
 After assuming the top-knot, no matter how young, he is invested with the dignities and duties of a man of the family, takes his share in making the offerings and prayers at the ancestral shrines, and is recognized by his ancestors' spirits as one of the family who is to do them honor, and whom they are to protect and bless."

 Decline

 Under the Eulmi reforms of 1895, the Short Hair Ordinance was issued, banning topknots.
 King Gojong's topknot was removed on December 30, 1895, two days before the reform came into effect.

 Before a small audience of Korean and Japanese officials, a Japanese barber (no Korean could be found willing to undertake such a distasteful act) removed the king's top-knot.
 Despite the audience having been warned that any outburst of protest would be dealt with severely (fatally), many began to weep and protest, but their efforts were in vain.

-Cutting the top knot was seen a mechanism for emasculating Korean men.
+Cutting the topknot was seen a mechanism for emasculating Korean men.
 Koreans in Mexico in the early 20th century, who were pressed into functional indentured servitude to Mexican masters, had their sangtu forcibly cut off.